-If you have a complaint about our service or the fees that we have charged, please contact us in writing to the Practice Manager, Venters Solicitors, 7a West Street, Reigate, RH2 9BL
+If you have a complaint about our service or the fees that we have charged, please contact us in writing to the Practice Manager, Venters Solicitors, 41 London Road, Reigate, RH2 9RJ

 1. We will send you a letter acknowledging receipt of your complaint within 3 working days of us receiving it enclosing a copy of this procedure.
 The acknowledgement letter will identify the name of the person who will be dealing with your complaint.
 Your complaint will be recorded on our central register.

 2. We will then investigate your complaint.
 This will normally involve passing your complaint to the relevant Head of Department, who will review your matter file and speak to the member of staff who acted for you.
 Should the complaint be about one of our Heads of Department it will be passed to another Head of Department or Partner, who will review your matter file and speak to the member of staff who acted for you.
 The Head of Department or Partner will write a detailed response to you within 14 days of us sending the original acknowledgement letter.

 3. If your complaint remains unresolved at this stage, the Practice Manager will then invite you to a meeting to discuss and hopefully resolve your complaint.
 This will be within 3 days of any further communication with you.

 4. Within 3 days of any such meeting, the Practice Manager will write to you to confirm the discussions, and any resolution agreed with you.

 5. If you do not want a meeting or it is not possible, a discussion can be had by telephone with the Practice Manager, or an exchange of emails, whatever you prefer.
 Within 3 days of this discussion, the Practice Manager will send you a written response to your complaint, including suggestions for resolving the matter.